floraml/website_production/src/content/posts/99Podcast/Podcast.md

 ### Episode One - Notions of Space

-In the first podcast episode, Ulrich, Michael and I explore the question ‘What is Space?’.
+In the first of our ten vignettes, Ulrich, Michael and I explore the question ‘What is Space?’.
 We introduce the ‘vignette’ concept behind the podcast, the recent work of Ideal Spaces, and delve into ideas relating to the camera, as well as the social impact of Covid-19, gaming and virtual conferences.

 Press play to listen to the podcast!